-Below is a list of horses who have won it in the past few years:
+Below is a list of horses who have won the Melbourne Cup in the past few years:

 |2012||Green Moon||B Prebble||Robert Hickmott||N C Williams, Mr & Mrs L J Williams||3:20.4|

 |2011||Dunaden||Christophe Lemaire||Mikel Delzangles||Pearl Bloodstock Pty (Mgr.
 R Levitt)||3.20.84|

 |2010||Americain||Gérald Mossé||Alain de Royer-Dupre||Gerry Ryan, K. C Bamford||3.26.87|